Genymobile/gnirehtet/DEVELOP.md

 to the other side, without any splitting or merging (datagram boundaries must be preserved for UDP).

-Since UDP is not a connected protocol, the selector wakes up once per minute (using a timeout) to clean expired (in practice, unused for more than 2 minutes) UDP connections.
+Since UDP is not a connected protocol, a UDP connection is never "closed".

-[`DatagramChannel`]: relay-java/src/main/java/com/genymobile/gnirehtet/relay/DatagramChannel.java
+Therefore, the _selector_ wakes up once per minute (using a timeout) to clean expired (in practice, unused for more than 2 minutes) UDP connections.

-### TCP connection
+#### TCP connection

-[`TCPConnection`] also keeps, as a reference, a copy of the IP and TCP headers of the first packet received.
+`TcpConnection` also keeps, as a reference, a copy of the IP and TCP headers of the first packet received.

 However, contrary to UDP, TCP must provide reliable delivery.
 In particular,